ExeClim/Isca/docs/source/modules/damping_driver.rst

 Authors
 -------
-This documentation was written by Ross Castle, peer reviewed by Stephen Thompson, and quality controlled by Matthew Henry.
+This documentation was written by Ross Castle, peer reviewed by Stephen Thomson, and quality controlled by Matthew Henry.